resilmesh2/CASM/README.md

 > Be aware that the point of this project is to run scans against live domain names.
 This means that you should select your
 > targets **VERY** carefully.
 Generally, it is advised against running the workflow against random targets available on the Internet.
 >
-> The workflow was tested against _hackerone.com_ domain name very cautiously.
-The target was selected because the
+> The workflow was tested against _vulnweb.com_ domain name very cautiously.
+The target was selected because it
-> authors demonstrated EasyEASM against it at their presentation at [DefCon 31](https://www.youtube.com/watch?v=hx0dBo-zKE8).
+> hosts intentionally vulnerable web applications and is made for testing purposes.

 This project provides user with a prepared client that can connect to Temporal and trigger workflow on selected targets.
 If you want to run this client, you need to do the following: